 When Paul wrote about judging disputes between believers, an Oriental poppy if I ever saw one, he could have stipulated that this was a role reserved for males, but he didn’t.
 Based on the premise that “the saints” will one day judge the world, the sole qualification for arbitrating issues between two Christians is wisdom.

 Or do you not know that the Lord’s people will judge the world?
 And if you are to judge the world, are you not competent to judge trivial cases? …Is it possible that there is nobody among you wise enough to judge a dispute between believers?
 (1 Cor.
 6:2, 5)

-When it comes to the only place Paul articulated any specifics with respect to Christian marriage, the rights and responsibilities he granted to husbands and wives are identical.
+When it comes to the only place in the Corinthian correspondence where Paul articulated any specifics with respect to Christian marriage, the rights and responsibilities he granted to husbands and wives are identical.
 Paul didn’t say husbands should control the sexual relationship and wives had no say in the matter.
 Nor did he say wives were in charge and husbands had to put up with whatever the wife decided.
 No, the playing field is level and the expectations are mutual.

 The wife does not have authority over her own body but yields it to her husband.
 In the same way, the husband does not have authority over his own body but yields it to his wife.
 (1 Cor.
 7:4)

 The same holds true for Paul’s teaching on separation, divorce, and remarriage.
 He was not a fan of those things, but he understood that they happen.
 In a broken world full of broken people, sometimes we don’t manage to work it out and see no solution but to leave.
 Paul granted to women the authority to make that decision if necessary, a right that, for the most part, was reserved to men at the time.